velo-by-wix/velo-sync/README.md

 # Usage as an API

-`wix-sync` can be used directly as an API.
+`velo-sync` can be used directly as an API.
 To use it as an API, import the `createDataSync` function from the `npm` package.

 ```typescript
 import {createDataSync, LoggingStatistics, LoggerRejectsReporter} from 'velo-sync';